 - Optional: Modify the populated value as appropriate.

-Note: If you exit the panel after populating fields without saving, Vault saves any sticky comment annotations you added but they are not mapped to fields in the panel.
+Note: If you exit the panel after populating fields without saving, Vault saves any sticky comment annotations you added but does not map them to fields in the panel.
+You can manually manually delete these as needed.

 Summary View

-The Document Intake panel displays a summary of the Inbox Item values after saving changes and when viewing the panel for a document already associated with an Inbox Item.
-The summary view shows each section you can populate using the panel, which indicates that the identifiable criteria in each section are complete with a green checkmark () icon or incomplete with a grey checkmark (
+The panel displays a summary of the Inbox Item values after saving changes and when viewing the panel for a document already associated with an Inbox Item.
+The Events and Products section headers include the number of items in each section in parenthesis next to the section name.
+When all required details are complete, you can promote to Case from the panel.

 In the summary view, you can review the details for the generated Inbox Item: